ramathmanjitha27/ramathmanjitha27/README.md

 ## 👋 Hi there!
 I'm Ramath Manjitha

-I'm a **Project Manager** and **Software Engineer** with a strong background in full stack development.
+I'm a **Software Engineer** with a strong background in full stack development.
 I enjoy building scalable software solutions, managing projects, and exploring modern technologies.

 ---